NoXeDev/Yulix/README.md

 #
 I'm really happy to be able to propose this project, it's a good opportunity for me to learn even more about hardware.
-If you are interested in the project or even in 3DS modding come and join me on my discord: https://discord.gg/NFPVppqcRs.
-Thanks you.